As some of you may know, my parents met in a religious cult.

 The thing is, I have been in a crisis of faith for the last several years.
 For a while, I stopped believing in anything.
-I thought too much about proof, about evidence, about science and facts, and it ruined me for magic and synchronicity and finding meaning in anything at all.
-I was deeply, profoundly depressed, partly because I had lost something that had always been an essential, integral part of who I am.
+I thought too much about proof, about evidence, about science and facts (which are important, don’t get me wrong, but they are not everything), and it ruined me for magic and synchronicity and finding meaning in anything at all.
+I was deeply, profoundly depressed, partly because I had lost something that had always been an essential part of who I am.

 It’s chicken or the egg, which came first.
-But I can tell you that once I began to emerge from my depression (thanks to affordable mental health care!), magic slowly started coming back to me.
+But I can tell you that once I began to emerge from my depression (thanks to affordable mental health care!
+Thanks New York State!), magic slowly started coming back to me.

 Then I was at residency, thinking about runcible spoons, and the power of language, and the power of community and authenticity and following your heart…and someone I love and respect looked at me and, out of nowhere, with nothing but equal love and respect, told me: “You’re totally a witch.
 I know it.”

 I can’t believe I let myself forget that.